-The requirements of the Italian substitute tax have been one of the most significant strains on the business liquidity.
-However, given a reducing cap and the 5-year roll-over relief which became effective in 2016, there is a significant reduction in the annual requirements going forward and consequently liquidity is projected to improve over the next number of years.
+In the past, the requirements of the Italian substitute tax have been one of the most significant strains on the business liquidity.
+However, given a reducing cap and the 5-year roll-over relief which became effective in 2016, there has been a significant reduction in the annual requirements over the last number of years.
+Liquidity is projected to remain strong and support the payment of dividends over the business planning period.